ShunxinWang/ShunxinWang.github.io/_pages/about.md

 ---

-I am currently working as a Postdoc researcher at the University of Twente.
-I received my doctoral degree from University of Twente in 2025, supervised by prof.dr.ir.
-Raymond Veldhuis, prof.dr.
-Christoph Brune, and dr. Nicola Strisciuglio.
-I worked on improving the robustness of vision models against common image degradations such as noise and blur and on cell segmentation and classification in a collaboration project with BIOS lab at the University of Twente.
+I am currently a Postdoctoral Researcher at the University of Twente.
+I earned my PhD from the same institution in 2025, under the supervision of [Prof. Dr. Ir.
+Raymond Veldhuis](https://scholar.google.com/citations?user=7BpMrY0AAAAJ&hl=nl), [Prof. Dr. Christoph Brune(https://scholar.google.com/citations?user=QkD3WhsAAAAJ&hl=en), and [Dr. Nicola Strisciuglio](https://scholar.google.it/citations?user=7cgpfGYAAAAJ&hl=it).
+My doctoral work focused on improving the robustness of vision models against common image corruptions such as noise and blur.
+I also contributed to a collaborative project with the BIOS Lab at the University of Twente, working on cell segmentation and classification.

-My research interests include robustness, generalization, efficient learning (from both model and data perspectives), and large-language model.
+My research interests lie in robustness, generalization, and efficient learning (from both model and data perspectives), as well as large language models.

 # Publications